puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_v3_yaml.md

   - "common"
 ```

-...and we used both the `yaml` and `mongodb` backends.
-But when we checked into it, we learned that our business only uses Mongo for per-node data, using the `nodes/%{trusted.certname}` hierarchy level.
-The rest of the hierarchy was irrelevant to the Mongo backend.
+...and we used the `yaml`, `eyaml`, and `mongodb` backends.
+But when we checked into it, we learned that our business only uses Mongo for per-node data, and only uses eyaml for per-group data.
+The rest of the hierarchy was irrelevant to these backends.

-So we'll only need one Mongo hierarchy level, but we still want all five levels in YAML.
-This means we'll be consulting _both_ backends for per-node data.
+So we only need one Mongo level and one eyaml level, but we still want all five levels in YAML.
+This means we'll consult multiple backends for per-node and per-group data.
 After thinking for a bit, we decided that we want the YAML version of per-node data to be authoritative, so we'll put it before the Mongo version.
+Our eyaml data doesn't overlap at all with the unencrypted per-group data, so it doesn't matter as much where we put it; we'll put it before the YAML levels, because why not.

 When you translate your hierarchy, you'll have to make the same kinds of investigations and decisions.